mi-ayala/CAMP-Toolboox/README.md

 # CAMP-Toolboox

-Some of the tool require Intlab.
+Some of the tools require Intlab.